thetatoken/guardian-testnet-guide/docs/STAKING.md

 <a href="url"><img src="./images/mobile_wallet_deposit.png" align="center" height="50%" width="50%" ></a>

 Then in the Wallet app enter the amount of THETA you want to stake to your Guardian Node and click “**Next**".
+Note that each time you need to stake **at least 10,000 THETA**.

 <a href="url"><img src="./images/mobile_wallet_deposit2.png" align="center" height="50%" width="50%" ></a>